-Yes, we should obey God's Word, but how we obey depends on the Holy Spirit's application to our lives.

-Jesus promised that the Holy Spirit would guide us into all truth, and apply the Scriptures according to our own individual growth and personal circumstances.
+Yes, we should obey God's Word, but how we obey depends on the Holy Spirit's application to our own lives.
+Jesus promised that God's Spirit would guide us into all truth, and apply the Scriptures according to our own individual growth and personal circumstances.

-Sometimes it's easier for us to just lay down a Law, but God wants us to tune-in to the tenor of His Words.
+Sometimes it's easier to just lay down the Law - but God wants us to stay tuned to the tenor of His Words.

-In many ways the Pharisees went beyond the intent of the Law - but the second mistake people make when they lose touch with the spirit, or tenor of the Law, is they fall short of the Law's true intent.
+In many ways the Pharisees went beyond the intent of the Law - but the second mistake people make when they lose touch with the spirit or tenor of the Law, is they fall short of the written Law's true intent.
 And this also happened to the Pharisees - not only did they go beyond the Law's demands, they fell short of them.